-With the knowledge of the initial volume concentration of the sample and the cake height measured with the filtration cell the solids volume fraction in the filter cake can be calculated according to eq.
-9. There are three requirements which must be met to calculate the solids volume fraction accurately.
+With the knowledge of the initial volume concentration of the sample and the cake height measured with the filtration cell the solids volume fraction in the filter cake can be calculated according to Eq.
+11. There are three requirements which must be met to calculate the solids volume fraction accurately.
 Firstly the filtration must be complete, meaning that all particles are in the filter cake.
 Secondly, no or a negligible amount of particles are in the filtrate and lastly the initial volume and the initial volume concentration are known.
-Since the used filter membrane has a pore diameter of 0.20 μm and is thus much smaller than the particles the assumption that all particles are retained is justified.
+Since the used filter membrane has a pore diameter of $0.20 \,\mu\text{m}$ and is thus much smaller than the particles the assumption that all particles are retained is justified.

-The development of the solids volume fraction with increasing pressure is shown in Fig. 8 right.
+The development of the solids volume fraction with increasing pressure is shown in Fig. 9 right.
 Due to the compaction of the filter cake the solids volume fraction increases.
 This effect is most evident with the needle shaped crystals because those crystals were compressed the most.
-In the case of the isometric crystals the increase in the solids volume content is approximately $10\,\%$ but always higher than the solids volume fraction of the needle shaped crystals.
+In the case of the isometric crystals the increase in the solids volume fraction is approximately 10% but always higher than the solids volume fraction of the needle shaped crystals.

-Although the needle shaped crystals have much higher porosity, or a lower solids volume content respectively, the filtration resistance of the needles is much higher compared to the isometric crystals.
+Although the filter cakes consisting of needle shaped crystals have much higher porosity, or a lower solids volume fraction respectively, the filtration resistance of those cakes is much higher compared to the ones consisting of isometric crystals.
 The needle shaped crystals are compacted much more at lower pressures than the isometric crystals.
 Also the total compaction factor at high pressures of 4.5 is much higher than the compaction of the isometric crystals of 1.3.
 With regard to the filtration resistance: the needles have a height specific resistance of up to $1 \times 10^{16} \,\mathrm{m}^{-2}$ which is two magnitudes larger than the resistance of the isometric crystal system.
 The filter resistances of the isometric crystals measured with the filtration cell are in good agreement to data obtained by conventional dead-end filtration in a pressure filter cell.
 However, if the material is polydisperse, then the cake structure can differ between the centrifugal filtration and the typical dead-end filtration.
 In this case the results between the two different methods might be difficult to compare.